Tag archive for: ARS

 • 5:30 p.m.

-"Environmental Health at the University of Montpellier and in our regions"
+“Environmental Health at the University of Montpellier and in Our Regions”

 • 6:30 p.m.

-"Air Pollution" Speaker: Prof. Isabella Annesi-Maesano, INSERM Research Director, Co-Director of the Desbrest Institute of Epidemiology and Public Health (IDESP), UMR 1302, INSERM and University of Montpellier
+“Air Pollution” Speaker: Prof. Isabella Annesi-Maesano, INSERM Research Director, Co-Director of the Desbrest Institute of Epidemiology and Public Health (IDESP), UMR 1302, INSERM and the University of Montpellier

 Please note that this program is subject to change depending on the health situation.

-As part of the crisis management response to the coronavirus epidemic, the Continuing Medical Education (CME) department is once again offering a themed evening videoconference for doctors responsible for COVID platforms for elderly people in eastern Occitanie.
-Professor Blain will once again be leading the evening.
-More information can be found in this article.
+As part of the crisis management efforts for the coronavirus pandemic, the Continuing Medical Education (CME) division is once again hosting a themed webinar for physicians in charge of COVID care centers for the elderly in Eastern Occitanie.
+Professor Blain will once again lead the session.
+More information is available in this article.

 A remote conference

-The conference will take place via video conference on Tuesday, April 28, from 6:00 p.m. to 8:00 p. m.
-It is open to all practicing general practitioners, particularly those responsible for COVID platforms for the elderly in eastern Occitanie.
-The theme of the evening will be: "An exchange of best practices with doctors responsible for COVID platforms for the elderly in eastern Occitanie."
-As the number of participants is limited in order to encourage interaction between the audience and the speakers, registration is free but mandatory.
+The conference will take place via video conference on Tuesday, April 28, from 6:00 p.m. to 8:00 p.m.
+It is open to all practicing general practitioners, particularly those responsible for the COVID-19 care platforms for the elderly in Eastern Occitanie.
+The theme of this event will be: “An exchange of best practices with physicians responsible for the COVID-19 care platforms for the elderly in Eastern Occitanie.”
+Since the number of participants is limited to encourage interaction between attendees and speakers, registration is free but required.

 Registration is now closed.

-Watch the replay of the conference below!
+Watch the recording of the conference below!

-On the program for the evening
+On the evening's program

-The online event will be hosted by Professor Blain (Gerontology Department, Montpellier University Hospital).
+The online event will be hosted by Prof. Blain (Gerontology Center at Montpellier University Hospital).
 The event is organized in collaboration with the Occitanie Regional Health Agency.

-The evening will focus on best practices with the physicians responsible for COVID platforms for elderly people in eastern Occitanie.
+The event will focus on best practices with the physicians in charge of the COVID-19 care platforms for the elderly in eastern Occitanie

-Can't make it to either of the events?
-Don't worry, you can watch a replay the next day at video.umontpellier.fr.
+Can’t make it to either of the events?
+Don’t worry—you can watch the replay starting the next day at video.umontpellier.fr.

 A remote conference

-Registration closed
+Registration is closed

-On the program for the evening
+On the evening's program

 Evening of April 16

-Evening of April 21
+Event on April 21